Student Summer Works (SSW)

 - Environmental Sector – Employers providing environment-related job opportunities

 For-profit employers are eligible for funding through the Environmental Sector component, providing their work placement is environment-related.
 For-profit employers are not eligible through other SSW components, but may wish to contact the federal program, Canada Summer Jobs at: 1-800-935-5555.

 Federal Government Summer Funding Program

 The Government of Saskatchewan has an ongoing commitment to youth employment in Saskatchewan.
 In addition, we want to ensure Saskatchewan employers are taking advantage of all available opportunities and funding sources available, to support them in their decisions to hire summer students.
 The federal Canada Summer Jobs funding program below is one of such tools for employers to consider.

 Are you an employer considering or planning to hire summer students in 2017, for your organization?
 If yes, note that the federal government, through its Canada Summer Jobs program (CSJ), provides funding to help eligible employers create summer job opportunities for students.

 Eligibility: The CSJ provides funding to not-for-profit organizations, public-sector employers and small businesses with 50 or fewer employees, to create summer job opportunities for full-time students aged between 15 to 30 years.

-Deadline: The deadline to apply for this program this year is January 20, 2017.
+Deadline: The deadline to apply for this program this year has been extended to February 3, 2017.